Working Effectively With Me as Your Research Advisor

-An even more counterproductive pattern I've observed amongst some students is a group of them gossiping with each other to speculate on what their advisor might be thinking or feeling ... that simply amplifies misconceptions.
-Again, please just ask :)
+An even more counterproductive pattern I've observed amongst some students is a group of them gossiping with each other to speculate on what their advisor might be thinking or feeling ... that just amplifies misconceptions.
+Again, please just ask!

 Work Hard, and Be Easy to Work With

 I really like this piece of advice from Conan O'Brien: “Work hard, and be easy to work with.”
 All of my successful students have exhibited these traits.
 Watch these two videos for details:

-I believe in working hard (see above), but I definitely don't think working hard means working non-stop 24/7.
-That's a foolish strategy, since it's a surefire recipe for burnout and disillusionment.
+I believe in working hard (see above), but I definitely don't think working hard means working non-stop 24/7 without adequate rest.
+That's a surefire recipe for burnout and disillusionment.

 My best students have worked consistently at a disciplined but sustainable pace, which leaves them enough energy to work really hard right before paper submission deadlines.
-You'll have 2 to 4 of those deadlines per year, so the few weeks before each are when you'll need the most energy.
+You'll probably have 1 to 3 of these deadlines per year, so the few weeks before each are when you'll need the most energy.